mozilla/cargo-vet/book/src/how-vetting-works.md

 audited versions and forbidden versions; if overlap is created, an error is thrown.

-The list of crates to be verified is then enumerated.
-For each such crates, the following steps are performed:

-* The crate name is looked up in the table.
-If there is no entry, verification fails.

-* If the crate version matches the list of forbidden versions, verification fails.

-* If the crate version matches the list of absolute versions, verification succeeds.

-* All delta entries whose right-hand-side matches the crate version are collected.
-For each such entry, the verification algorithm is recursively run with the version specified on the left-hand-side (with appropriate loop checking).
-If any recursive call suceeds, verification succeeds.

-* Otherwise, verification fails.
+Next, the depedency subtrees of each top-level crate are traversed in accordance with the policy specified for each crate.
+TODO: Precisely specify the subtree traversal algorithm.

 If verification fails, an error is generated, along with a list of any versions of the same crate that would have passed verification.
 These can be used as inputs to `cargo vet diff`.

 If any entries in `unaudited` are superfluous — i.e. verification would succeed without them — a warning is generated so that the list can be pared down.